bsherin/tactic/docs/Tile-Structure.rst

 -  *boolean*.
 Displays a checkbox.
 -  *tile_select*.
 Displays a list of the names of all of the tiles in the current project.
+-  *divider*.
+Creates a separator and section heading in the option list on the back of a tile.

 By default, when the user clicks “submit” on the back of the tile, the values in each of the fields will be stored as properties in the tile